 Netel's score of 82 is higher than 87% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Netel Holding AB reported total carbon emissions of approximately 59,511,000 kg CO2e globally, with a breakdown of 3,653,000 kg CO2e from Scope 1, 221,000 kg CO2e from Scope 2, and a significant 55,637,000 kg CO2e from Scope 3 emissions.
-In Finland, the company’s emissions were about 5,926,000 kg CO2e, comprising 32,000 kg CO2e from Scope 1, 7,000 kg CO2e from Scope 2, and 5,887,000 kg CO2e from Scope 3.
-Netel has set ambitious climate commitments, aiming to achieve net-zero emissions across its entire value chain by 2050.
+In 2024, Netel Holding AB reported total carbon emissions of approximately 59,511,000 kg CO2e globally, with significant contributions from Scope 3 emissions at about 55,637,000 kg CO2e.
+Scope 1 emissions were around 3,653,000 kg CO2e, while Scope 2 emissions totalled approximately 221,000 kg CO2e.
+In Finland, the company’s emissions were about 5,926,000 kg CO2e, with Scope 1 at 32,000 kg CO2e, Scope 2 at 7,000 kg CO2e, and Scope 3 at 5,887,000 kg CO2e.
+Netel has set ambitious climate commitments, aiming for net-zero emissions across its entire value chain by 2050.
 The company has established near-term targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 42% by 2030, using 2023 as the base year.
 Additionally, it aims to cut Scope 3 emissions by 51.6% per million SEK value added within the same timeframe.
-Long-term, Netel is committed to a 90% reduction in absolute emissions across all scopes by 2050.
+Long-term, Netel is committed to a 90% reduction in absolute emissions across all scopes by 2050, also based on 2023 levels.
 These targets align with the Science Based Targets initiative (SBTi) and reflect Netel's commitment to addressing climate change within the telecommunications sector.
-The company’s proactive approach includes a focus on reducing emissions from purchased goods and services, fuel and energy-related activities, and waste generated in operations, among others.
+The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.

 Access structured emissions data, company-specific emission factors, and source documents